In this article, we’ll delve into how to bleed shocks and explain the manual and automatic bleeding process in a simple step-by-step guide.

 The automatic LABA7 vacuum bleed machine allows you to focus your time and attention on the details that matter, like doubling down on other shocks during the bleeding process, while the machine provides a consistent and reliable shock refill, every time!

-And we’re not even considering the amount of oil you can save over the year or the consumables you don’t spend during the messy manual process.
+And we’re not even considering the amount of oil you can save over the year or the consumables you don’t spend during the messy manual process, which is done just by hand.

 You also might like these articles: